100 Notable alumni of

 -

-Kevin Allen Hassett is an American economist who is a former Senior Advisor and Chairman of the Council of Economic Advisers in the Trump administration from 2017 to 2019.
-He has written several books and coauthored Dow 36,000, published in 1999, which argued that the stock market was about to have a massive swing upward.
-Shortly thereafter, the dot-com bubble burst, causing a massive decline in stock market prices, though the Dow was soon to recover.
-It finally did reach 36,000 as the Covid pandemic receded in late 2021.
+Kevin Allen Hassett is an American economist who has been the Director of the National Economic Council since 2025.
+He was the senior advisor and chairman of the Council of Economic Advisers from 2017 to 2019.
+He coauthored Dow 36,000, published in 1999, which argued that the stock market was about to have a massive swing upward and would reach 36,000 by 2004.
+Shortly thereafter, the dot-com bubble burst, causing a massive decline in stock market prices.
+The Dow did not reach 36,000 until late 2021.

 -